Research

 CDC Maine Rate of Binge Drinking Among Women Aged 18-44

-Maine PRAMS Data Alcohol Use During Last Trimester
+Maine PRAMS Data Alcohol Use in Pregnancy

 Concurrent Drug Use and Alcohol Use